 In line with the global decrease of business activity, the Ukrainian M&A market showed tangible signs of slowing down in the wake of the COVID-19 pandemic, both in terms of size and number of deals.
 Responding to restrictive measures introduced by the government, many foreign and domestic market players decided to pause pending projects until further certainty about economic and social effects of the lockdown.
 Indeed, uncertainty has become one of the major factors steering the behaviour of market players.
 As expected, this has resulted in a decrease in volume of inbound investments: according to the National Bank of Ukraine (the NBU), the investments fell by USD 100 million in 2020.

 With outbreak of pandemic, tourism and HoReCa sectors were especially affected by the governmental restrictive measures.
 At the same time, some support for businesses have also been introduced, eg, compensations to employees who have been put in idle or providing certain tax incentives.
-Among important decisions that affected domestic market was the freezing of the large-scale privatisation in March 2020.
-Nonetheless, now the government is prepared to resume it soon (ie, in the second quarter of 2021).
+Among the important decisions affecting domestic market was the freezing of the large-scale privatisation in March 2020.
+It took a year to unfreeze these process, with the President signing into law, on 29 April 2021, the resumption of auctions for the sale of large-scale privatisation objects and, as such, this sector is due to soon be revitalised.
 According to the NBU, significant part of its USD3 million of inbound foreign investments forecast is expected to be received from the large-scale privatisation.

 As more certainty emerged close to summer, majority of the contemplated deals proceeded to closing.
 Positive news is that there were no cases of cancelled deals due to COVID-19.
 As a result, Ukraine managed to raise approximately USD1.2 billion of investments with 124 deals completed, which is only slightly less than in 2019 in terms of number.
 The highest value M&A deal with foreign investor was the acquisition by DP World (the United Arab Emirates) of 51% stake in TIS Container Terminal in the Port of Yuzhny.